-Researchers in this division of WRRC will examine the social and economic issues relating to water and watershed scale issues in the state and the greater region.
-Hawaii faces pressing social issues relating to increasingly scarce water resources and the allocation thereof.
+Researchers in this division of WRRC will examine the social culltural, and economic issues relating to water and watershed scale issues in the state and the greater region.
+Hawai'i faces pressing social issues relating to increasingly scarce water resources and the allocation thereof.
 This is a politically highly-charged issue in parts of the state.
 With increased development pressure, there has been a corresponding backlash and the debate often centers around the scarcity of water.
-The East Maui area provides a case in point.
-Research into the public perceptions and human dimensions of water in Hawaii and the Pacific region will be an important area of focus for the Center.
+Research into the public perceptions and human dimensions of water in Hawai'i and the Pacific region will be an important area of focus for the Center.
+A particular focus of this division is on the water research needs of communities with significant Native Hawaiian representation.
+Researchers in this division will work to understand and address the most pressing research and science communication needs at the community level.